 You can manually check where you rank in Google for a certain keyword but make sure you’re using an incognito window when you search.
 Google will tailor results for an individual if you’re logged into your Google account.
 This can prevent you from seeing your true rankings as Google may place your website higher in the results because you have frequented the site before.

 Keep tabs on your traffic with Google Analytics.
-Is the traffic to your practice website growing, stagnant or declining?
-Our Marketing Dashboard is connected to GA via API where our clients can log in anytime to see traffic reports and detailed analysis.
+Is the traffic to your practice website growing, stagnant, or declining?
+Our Marketing Dashboard is connected to GA via API, where our clients can log in anytime to see traffic reports and detailed analyses.
 Always keep an eye on your traffic.

 Use goals in Google Analytics to measure how often users complete specific actions.
 Goals measure how well your site fulfills your target objectives.
-A goal represents a completed activity, called a conversion, that contributes to the success of your practice.
-An example of a goal is the submission a request consultation form.
+A goal represents a completed activity, called a conversion that contributes to the success of your practice.
+An example of a goal is the submission of a request consultation or appointment form.